 picom as a daemon process that forks to the background after initialization.

 picom process won’t freeze up the shell you ran it from, and the process will survive (i.e.

-picom will continue running) even if you close the shell.
+picom will continue running) even if you close the shell you started it from.

 picom performs live updates when you write changes to your